jaylordlagud2022/TestWork678954/README.md

-# WordPress Project: Cities, Countries, and Temperature Widget
+# WordPress Project task from AbeloHost: Cities, Countries, and Temperature Widget

 This is a WordPress project that displays a table of countries, cities, and their current temperatures using custom post types and taxonomies.
 It fetches the temperature data from the `api.open-meteo.com` API instead of OpenWeatherMap.